dineiar/docker-apaxy/README.md

 # docker-apaxy

 A simple configurable container to generate an Apache docker container with [Apaxy](http://adamwhitcroft.com/apaxy/).
 Thanks to Adam Whitcroft for creating, maintaining, and sharing the [Apaxy project](https://github.com/AdamWhitcroft/Apaxy).
+Special thanks as well to Xetus OSS for the creation of this Docker image source, to which my changes were rather minor.

 ## Examples